schuchert/wikispaces/pages/FitNesse.Tutorials.TableTables.md

       assertEquals(expected1, result.get(1));
    }
 ```

-//**Note**//: You can remove the parser.setChannel(204) from the other two @Test methods since that duplicated method has be pushed up into the @Before method.
+**Note**: You can remove the parser.setChannel(204) from the other two @Test methods since that duplicated method has be pushed up into the @Before method.
 * Run your tests, the new one will.
 * Now make several updates to make this next test pass (and notice that the code is getting unruly):

 **Update: ProgramGuideRowParser.java**

 ```java
    public List<Program> parse(String programsInCells) {
       List<Program> result = new LinkedList<Program>();